CodeDynasty-dev/Jetpath/docs/docs/quickstart.md

 1.  **Check the API:** Open your web browser and navigate to `http://localhost:3000`.
 You should see the JSON response:
     ```json
     {
-      "message": "Welcome to your first JetPath API!",
+      "message": "Welcome to your first Jetpath API!",
       "status": "ok",
       "timestamp": "..."
     }
     ```
 2.  **Check the Docs:** Navigate to `http://localhost:3000/docs`.
 You should see the interactive API documentation UI, listing your `GET /` endpoint.

 **Congratulations\!
-You've successfully created and run your first JetPath application\!**
+You've successfully created and run your first Jetpath application\!**

 -----